devloic/flutter2extension/README.md

 On the google webstore we have one app <=> one extension. flutter2extension can bundle multiple flutter apps inside one extension.
 While flutter2extension is in early stage, it was already able to run several flutter apps side by side in a same webpage.
 Your browser becomes a personal local application server you control.

+# TODO Next
+- isolate apps and webpages to avoid CSS collisions
+- disable CORS when needed ( configurable)
+- generate a settings page for each app so you can dynamically add API keys (this avoids having to set it in the source code)
+- restrict apps to relevant pages in config.json
+- persist and override settings in your own appwrite instance

-Future challenges:
+# Future challenges:

-- ~~bypass the  google "webstore" with a custom package manager so you can install apps in your browser like you would install a module with npm, a linux app with apt~~
+- bypass the  google "webstore" with a custom package manager so you can install apps in your browser like you would install a module with npm, a linux app with apt
-  => implemented pulling apps directly with git
+  => for now you can pull apps directly from git repos
 - embed apps made with other frameworks: react, vue, etc ...
 - speed app development through modular app design and interoperability between apps, think of apps as a service
 - since injecting code and content might break pages and pages structure might change we need apps that can dynamically configure themselves with configurations rated and shared by the user community